If you're due to visit a police premises for recruitment activity, please check our latest COVID-19 guidance.

 Note for potential candidates - sale of Kent Police Headquarters

 It is currently proposed that the Kent Police Headquarters site will be sold and all members of staff currently working there will be redeployed to other workplaces and/or required to work in a more agile way.
 All new staff appointed to roles currently based at headquarters after 25 May 2020 and before the closure of the site will be accepting the contract knowing that their workplace will change.
 They will not be eligible to claim for any additional ‘home to work’ mileage costs or additional public transport costs incurred from the requirement to travel their new contractual workplace.
 By applying for this role, you are demonstrating that you accept these conditions.
 The only exceptions to this will be for existing internal staff where the new role is a promotional opportunity or a move internally with the FHQ site (that is, from one HQ role to another).

 Join our Investigation Management Unit (IMU) as an investigator and you’ll perform an interesting, challenging and important role supporting crime investigation and recording.

-- Computer literate particular familiar with Microsoft products Word, Excel and Outlook.
+- computer literate and familiar with Microsoft Word, Excel and Outlook

-- Excellent keyboard skills with speed of 30wpm and high degrees of accuracy.
+- excellent keyboard skills with speed of 30 words per minute and high degrees of accuracy

 What to expect